FisherFace model training fails when missing training images (Bug #2253)

 - Assignee set to Philipp Wagner

-Updated by Philipp Wagner 10 months ago
+Updated by Philipp Wagner over 12 years ago

 If I do this in the demo on the labels (y) and a FisherFaces model it works as expected: